 The Canada Emergency Wage Subsidy is available to a wide range of employers, including:

-- taxable corporations;
+- taxable corporations and trusts;

 - registered charities;